nicogutz/APT-Qt-Game/README.md

     • Nicolas Gutrierrez: Implemented the model and the behaviors (GameObject, GameObjectModel, GamePixmapItem, publicEnums, GameObjectSettings, + all the behaviors)

-    • Nur Alda: Implemented the views and the renderers (GameView, Renderer, TextRenderer, ColorRenderer, SpriteRenderer)
+    • Nur Alda-Onggar: Implemented the views and the renderers (GameView, Renderer, TextRenderer, ColorRenderer, SpriteRenderer)

     • Salma Loukili: Implemented the controller and the UI (ModelFactory, GameController, GameWindow, GameWindow.ui, Node.h)